$f$-algebra products on AL and AM-spaces: AM-algebras

-\begin{prop} Let $X$ be an AM-space.
-If there exists a product making $X$ into an AM-algebra with approximate unit, then it is unique. \end{prop}
+\begin{cor} Let $X$ be an AM-space.
+If there exists a product making $X$ into an AM-algebra with approximate unit, then it is unique. \end{cor}

 When such a product exists, we will simply say that $X$ is an \emph{AM-algebra} and call the associated product the \emph{AM-algebra product}.
 Of course, every AM-space with unit is an AM-algebra, with the AM-algebra product being the pointwise product.
-The following example shows that not every AM-space is an AM-algebra.
+More generally, the following theorem characterizes the AM-spaces that are AM-algebras in several ways.